 Going Behind, Beneath & Beyond Rome’s Top Attractions

-Some people start frothing at the mouth at the very idea of a ‘Top Ten List’.
-While I agree with some of their reasons, my problem with lists is that they tend to focus on single attractions; as if that site is isolated from its physical surroundings.
-And what tends to happen is that people chase around Rome desperately trying to get to all ten sites to avoid any awkward situations when asked about what they did (or didn’t do).
+Some people froth at the mouth at the very idea of a ‘Top Ten List’.
+While I agree mostly, my problem with lists is that they tend to focus on single attractions; as if that site is isolated from its physical surroundings, its history.
+What tends to happen then is that people rush about desperately trying to get to all ten+ sites to avoid any awkward situations when asked about what they did (or didn’t do).

 So what is my twist?